 1. Choose Your Variety

 Cucumber varieties can be broken into two distinct camps: pickling cucumbers and slicing cucumbers.
-Each camp has its own different varieties, though fresh cucumbers are most often slicing cucumbers.
+Types of cucumber has its own different varieties, though fresh cucumbers are most often slicing cucumbers.

 2. Start your Cucumbers Indoors